dreddsa5dies/automateGo/projects/14_03_testJSON/README.md

-## Реализация на Go проектов части II
+## Go implementation of Part II projects
-### Глава 14 "Работа с CSV-файлами и данными в формате JSON"
+### Chapter 14 "Working with CSV Files and JSON Data"
-Тестовое декодирование формата JSON
+Test decoding of JSON format